• Skip to primary navigation

 • Place the cream cheese in a microwave-safe, ¾-cup, 3-inch wide ceramic ramekin.
 Microwave it for 15 seconds to soften.

-• Microwave the mixture for 90 seconds.
+• Microwave the mixture for 90 seconds or until fully cooked.

 • Allow the cake to rest and cool in the ramekin for 10 minutes, then run a knife around the edges and carefully invert it onto a plate.